How CRAFT Works

 3

-Before any automation executes, it passes through the mandatory Preview/Validate Gate.
-This is not optional — the Gate is a hard requirement for every consequential operation: run, export, import, and publish.
+Before any automation executes, it passes through a mandatory safety preview.
+This is not optional — the safety preview is a hard requirement for every consequential operation: run, export, import, and publish.

 Preview